we-ready/notebook/English/junior.2.md

 "Yes.
 Oh, they're dogs".
 "What?
 Dogs?" asks the fox.
 "Well, well, I must go now.
 Good-bye".

-"Wait, Mr Fox," says the cock.
+"Wait, Mr. Fox," says the cock.
 "Don't go.
 They're only dogs.
 And dogs are our friends now".
 "Yes.
 But perhaps they don't know that yet."
 "I see, I see," says the cock.
 He smiles and goes to sleep high up in the tree.